 Gate lab engages in the study of efficient learning models, learning model security, and implementation of Neuromorphic Hardware

 Hardware is the root of trust!
-Secrets are stored in Hardware!
+Secrets are stored in hardware!
 Hardware also embeds valuable intellectual property.
-Hardware security is the science of building trust, protecting secrets, and protecting the IP.
+Hardware security is the science of building trust, protecting secrets, and protecting intellectual property.

 Neuromorphic HW design is the science of architecting HW solutions for efficient execution of learning models to widen the application of learning models in low-power mobile, embedded, & edge IoT devices.